JaciBrunning/EmbeddedTools/README.md

 Commands:
 `gradlew deploy` will deploy all artifacts
-`gradlew deploy<artifact name>` will deploy only the specified artifact
+`gradlew deploy<artifact name><target name>` will deploy only the specified artifact to the specified target

 Properties:
 `gradlew deploy -Pdeploy-dirty` will skip the cache check and force redeployment of all files